linkedin.com/in/anna-maria-wykes-31939454/recent-activity/posts

-Anna is a veteran software & data engineer and a Microsoft Data Platform MVP, with over 16 years of experience.
-Anna has tackled projects from real-time analytics with Scala & Kafka, building out Data Lakes with spark and applying engineering to Data Science.
-She is a senior consultant with Advancing Analytics, helping shape & evolve their data engineering practice.
-Anna has a real passion for data and strives to bring the worlds of Software Development and Data Science closer together.
-Other areas of interest include UX, Agile methodologies, and helping to organize/run local Code Clubs
+Anna is a veteran software and data engineer as well as a Microsoft AI MVP, boasting over 18 years of experience.
+She has undertaken various projects, including real-time analytics with Scala and Kafka, constructing Data Lakes with Spark, and applying engineering to Data Science.
+Anna currently serves as a RSA (Resident Solution Architect) and consultant, contributing to the development of Databricks and Neueda's data engineering and AI practice.
+With a genuine passion for data, she endeavors to bridge the gap between Software Development and Data Science.
+Anna's other areas of interest include DevOps (DataOps, MLOps, LLMOps), Agile methodologies, and organizing or participating in local Code Clubs.

 Anna-Maria Wykes's Sessions